-Recent advances in machine learning and deep learning technologies have revolutionized the field of artificial fluid control \cite{annurevfluid,bruntonClosed,ren2020active}.
-Deep Reinforcement Learning (DRL) combines deep learning and reinforcement learning to optimize decision-making through interactions with the environment \cite{arulkumaran2017deep,franccois2018introduction,9904958}.
-DRL excels at extracting complex features from large datasets and making optimal decisions based on these features \cite{Janiesch2021,lecun2015deep}.
-By using deep neural networks, DRL is capable of handling high-dimensional state spaces and enables machines to tackle previously intractable decision-making challenges \cite{arulkumaran2017deep,franccois2018introduction,9904958}.
-DRL's nonlinear modeling capabilities and adaptive learning mechanisms allow it to learn complex strategies directly from raw sensory data without manual feature engineering \cite{dargazany2021drl}.
-It continuously improves its strategies through interactions with the environment \cite{9904958}, making it advantageous for dynamic decision-making problems \cite{franccois2018introduction,9904958}.
-DRL has found applications in various fields including gaming, autonomous vehicles, robotics, natural language processing, and computer vision.
-In particular, it has achieved distinguished success, such as AlphaGo's victory over world champions in gaming \cite{granter2017alphago}, route planning and decision-making optimization in autonomous driving \cite{Sallab_2017}, and complex physical tasks learning in robotics \cite{9308468}.
+State-of-the-art machine learning technologies profoundly impact the field of active fluid control.\cite{annurevfluid,bruntonClosed,ren2020active} Deep Reinforcement Learning (DRL) combines deep learning and reinforcement learning to optimize decision-making through interactions with the environment.\cite{arulkumaran2017deep,franccois2018introduction,9904958} DRL excels at extracting complex features from large datasets and making optimal decisions based on these features.\cite{Janiesch2021,lecun2015deep} By using deep neural networks, DRL handles high-dimensional state spaces and enables machines to tackle previously intractable decision-making challenges.\cite{arulkumaran2017deep,franccois2018introduction,9904958} DRL's nonlinear modeling capabilities and adaptive learning mechanisms allow it to learn complex strategies directly from raw sensory data without manual feature engineering.\cite{dargazany2021drl} It continuously improves its strategies through interactions with the environment, making it advantageous for dynamic decision-making problems.\cite{franccois2018introduction,9904958} DRL finds applications in various fields including gaming, autonomous vehicles, robotics, natural language processing, and computer vision.
+In particular, it achieves distinguished success, such as AlphaGo's victory over world champions in gaming, route planning and decision-making optimization in autonomous driving, and learning complex physical tasks in robotics.\cite{granter2017alphago,9308468,Sallab_2017}